 There may be times when you may want to terminate explorer.exe.
-Maybe your explorer hangs or freezes frequently, and you need to exit or restart explorer.
+Maybe your Explorer hangs or freezes frequently, and you need to exit or restart explorer.exe.
 To do this, you will normally start the Task Manager.
 Select explorer.exe from the processes, and click on the End Task button.

 There are several other ways where you can exit or even restart the Windows File Explorer.
 For instance, you could even restart Windows Explorer easily with a shortcut, or you could use Right Click Restart Explorer to add it to your desktop context menu.
-There is another interesting was where you could kill Windows 7 explorer.exe in 3 clicks.
+There is another interesting way where you could kill Windows Explorer.exe in 3 clicks.

 Take your pick.